sigp/beacon-fuzz/README.md

 ## Trophies

-Beacon-fuzz helps to find the following bugs inside eth2 clients.
+The fuzzing tools developed as part of this project (`eth2fuzz`, `eth2diff` and `beacon`) helps to find the following bugs inside eth2 clients.

 ### Nimbus